 Ursuline High School in Wimbledon, England

-The World Languages Department hosted summer study abroad classes for Ursuline students at the University of Salamanca, Spain, and University of Caen, France.
+The World Languages Department hosted summer study abroad classes for Ursuline students at the University of Salamanca, Spain.
 Opportunities included language coursework for academic credit.

-In Spain, 22 students experienced two weeks of language and culture study at the Universidad de Salamanca, which celebrated its 800th anniversary.
+15 students experienced two weeks of language and culture study at the Universidad de Salamanca.
 They lived with Spanish host families, cooked paella and tortilla Española, and attended flamenco classes.

 “My experience in Spain was extremely eye-opening and an unforgettable experience,” said Devon Vopni 21.
 “I was able to learn so much about the Spanish culture through the classroom and from my host family.”

 11 students and four chaperones went to work in four different communities around San Isidro de el General, Costa Rica.